uityh/c-546-group-19-project/README.md

 Since our database is running on Mongo Altas, **there is no need to seed the database**.
 But we have provided a seed file as a fallback.

 ### Using the Live Release
-1. Visit the following link to use our website live on our Heroku server: https://lit-fortress-77121.herokuapp.com/ .
-The Heroku server is running off a forked version of the repo.
-GitHub Forked Repo Link: https://github.com/AlephEleven/c-546-group-19-project
+1. Visit the following link to use our website live on our Azure: https://digital-closet.azurewebsites.net/home

 ### Running it Locally
-1. In the project folder terminal, run `npm i` to install node dependencies and start the website in the same command.
+1. In the project folder terminal, run `npm i` to install node dependencies and start the website with `node app.js`.
 2. (Optional) run `npm run seed` to drop the current database and reseed it.
 However, **this will delete admin accounts**.

 ### View Ready Made Accounts